Preparing Your Car for the Track

 - Fluid caps: On tight

-- No fluid leaks
+- Leaks: Inspect for all fluid leaks.
+No fluid leaks allowed.

-- Battery tie down: Tight
+- Battery tie-down: Tight

-- Cars being jacked up in the paddock area must be supported by a jack stand
+- Cars being jacked up in the paddock area must be supported by a jack stand.